Should You Apologize to Your Child? 5 Things Happen When You Don’t

-The reason no one knows why there is tension in the relationship is that the exact words which were spoken long ago are gone and can’t be remembered.
-Children can’t remember exactly what you said, but what they do remember is how you made them feel.
+The reason no one knows why there is tension in the relationship is that after years of offenses there is a build up of anger.
+Children can’t remember exactly what you said, but they do remember how you made them feel.

 2. It Creates a Double Standard

 They understand an offense and possibly how to make amends for their bad behavior.
-They know that when they bite, hit or throw sand in someone’s face, it’s wrong, and, most likely, you are going to demand an apology.
+They know when they bite, hit or throw sand in someone’s face, it’s wrong.
+Most likely, you are going to demand an apology.

-When you, the parent, do something that is obviously wrong to your child (yell, swear, slap, threaten, verbal or physical abuse, etc.), the child automatically thinks the same thing.
+When you do something that is obviously wrong to your child (yell, swear, slap, threaten, verbal or physical abuse, etc.), your child automatically thinks the same thing.
 There should be an apology.
 And a genuine change of behavior.
 It is a logical deduction.